projektdexter/tsp-solutions/README.md

 4  10  11.0   5  10.0   0
 ```

 For small instances with $\leq15$ nodes, the tsp_exact function will give the exact solution.
 For instances $> 15$ nodes, heuristic solutions are preferred due to high computation time.
-(Remember, tsp is a NP-hard problem with O(2!))
+(Remember, tsp is a NP-hard problem with O(n!))

 We define the following heuristics for tsp: